-Currently, individuals/HUFs are taxable as per the progressive tax slabs commonly referred to as normal tax provisions and the highest tax slab rate is 30% which is applicable if income exceeds Rs.
-10 lakhs.
+Currently, Individuals/ HUFs are taxable as per the progressive tax slabs commonly referred to as normal tax provisions or the old tax regime, wherein the highest tax slab rate is 30% which is applicable if income exceeds Rs.
+10 lakhs in a financial year.